Back to Learning Journeys

 Commonly Asked Questions

-How is Ijeruka different from other leadership or personal development platforms?
+How is Ijeruka different from other leadership or professional development platforms?

 Ijeruka is a learning ecosystem for people who care about their inner growth and outward impact.
 We don’t focus on surface-level skills or motivational content.
-We focus on who you are becoming, how you make meaning, and the highest impact skills and mindsets, because that determines how you lead, build, relate and shape the future.
+We focus on who you are becoming, how you make meaning, and how you handle complexity, because that determines how you lead, build, relate and shape the future.

 What makes Ijeruka different is that we work holistically and developmentally.
 We integrate evidence-based research on adult (vertical) development, leadership, and systems change with a rigorous attentiveness to African and Afro-diasporic contexts and traditions.